“Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has.” - Margaret Mead

-If you are seeking an opportunity to work hard, experience a new culture, expand your horizons and help deserving families in need of simple, decent housing, I hope you will apply to join this adventurous and diverse group of volunteers.
+If you are seeking an opportunity to work hard, experience a new culture, expand your horizons and help deserving families in need of simple, decent housing, we hope you will consider joining this adventurous and diverse group of volunteers.
 Construction skills are not necessary, just a compassionate heart, a sense of humor, a willingness to get dirty and pitch in as needed, and an open mind.
-This team will be comprised of individuals from a plethora of backgrounds and nationalities who share a common desire to see the world, help others and enjoy life.

 Types of construction for volunteers

-Day 1 (Arrival day, typically Saturday): Greeted at the San Jose airport by Habitat Costa Rica staff; shuttles to San Jose hotel; team dinner.
+Day 1 (Arrival day, typically Saturday): Greeted at San Salvador airport by Habitat El Salvador staff; transport to accommodations.

-Days 3–7 (Workdays, Monday–Friday): Breakfast served before traveling to work site; daily transportation to site if needed; introduction to families, foreman and community; work site orientation; work from 8 a.m.–4 p.m. (workdays will start earlier during hot or rainy seasons); lunch on-site; free time after work to clean up; supper of typical Costa Rican food; free time for team activities and community exploration.
+Days 3–7 (Work days, Monday–Friday): Breakfast served before traveling to work site; work from 8 a.m.–4 p.m. with lunch on-site; free time after work to clean up; supper of typical Salvadoran food; time for team activities.

 (For more details about what is included in this cost, visit Global Village program cost.)